What are Critical Periods

-A critical period is a phase during which a region of the brain is relatively more plastic and therefore more susceptible to the influence of a certain kind of experience.
+A critical period is a phase during which the brain cell connections are more plastic and receptive to the influence of a certain kind of experience.
 These connections, called synapses, can form or strengthen more easily during this period.
-Synaptic connections usually stabilize after this window of time and it becomes harder to change at a later age.
+Synaptic connections usually stabilize after this window of time and the wiring becomes harder to change at a later age.
 Lacking certain experiences in the early years of life can have a profound effect on developing neural connections.

-In developmental psychology, the critical period hypothesis states that during this critical period of development, a new skill or trait is usually formed given a specific experience is presented.
+In developmental psychology, the critical period hypothesis states that during this critical period of brain development, a new skill or trait is usually formed given a specific experience is presented.
 If the critical experience is not available during this time, it becomes much harder, less successful or even impossible to acquire the skill or trait after the window of opportunity closes.